yinweisu/BoseAlbum/README.md

 3. Shareable photo album

    * To open a shared album, simply share the url, and let the viewer open the url in safari.
-   * Viewer won't be able to add or delete photos in the album.
+   * Viewers won't be able to add or delete photos in the album.

 4. Background music

-   * automatically plays the music.
+   * Automatically plays the music.

-   * user can pause, play previous, play next.
+   * The user can pause, play previous, play next.
    * Currently there are only two songs, but should be able to demonstrate the functionality.

    * **Appetize.io simulator seems not supporting music play**.
 Try to clone the repo and build it to checkout the music play.